kommi7/f1-calender-viewer/README.md

 ### Using Terraform

+1.  cd terraform
+    terraform init
+    terraform plan
+    terraform apply
-1.  cd terraformterraform initterraform planterraform applyThis provisions infrastructure (e.g., S3 bucket or EC2 for hosting).
+    This provisions infrastructure (e.g., S3 bucket or EC2 for hosting).

 ### Using Kubernetes

-1.  kubectl apply -f deployment-service.ymlEnsure your Kubernetes cluster is set up.
+1.  kubectl apply -f deployment-service.yml
+    Ensure your Kubernetes cluster is set up.

 ### CI/CD with Jenkins

-*   Use the pipeline defined in jenkins\_pipeline.txt to automate builds and deployments.
+*   Use the pipeline defined in jenkins_pipeline.txt to automate builds and deployments.
 Install in Jenkins as a new pipeline job.